 Keen to set up a successful Makerspace for your school?

 Makerspaces are an awesome way to engage students in hands-on learning through making.
-Students love the practical experience of creating and problem solving that goes into making.
+Students love the practical experience of creating and problem-solving that goes into making.

+So a makerspace would be a wonderful addition to your school for both students and teachers.
 But your Makerspace will only be as good as the planning and implementation that sits behind it.
 Great classroom teachers are the key to getting students thinking and making in Makerspaces.

 General Makerspace Tips

 Here are 7 essential tips to help you start your Makerspace right:

 Set aside dedicated space or room that all students at your school can access and work on their maker projects.
 Remember that this room will be full of noise and discussion!

 Provide areas where students can work comfortably on their own or in teams.
 Movable furniture is a great addition to a Makerspace.
 Creating dedicated ‘hot desks’ where students can work with tools and discussion areas with whiteboards and post-it notes to facilitate design thinking are excellent additions to any Makerspace.